If you know, you know. Being a mom is hard.

 Even after all the sleepless nights, the cheerio-filled car, and the messy house, there is no other way that I would like to spend my day-to-day life.
 Being a mom is hard, but it’s also the greatest gift that I could ever have.

 1. Take a break

-We all need a break every now and then.
-As I write this, we are in the midst of the Coronavirus pandemic, which means that families around the world are stuck inside their homes.
-You need time to yourself to practice self-care.
+We all need a break now and then.
+As I write this, we are amid the Coronavirus pandemic, which means that families around the world are stuck inside their homes.
+You need time to yourself to practice mental health self-care.
 Take a bit of time every day to do something that relaxes you and quiets your mind.
 Take a bath, exercise, meditate, or read a book.

 2. Take time to laugh